eclipse/kuksa.val/README.md

 # Running W3C-Server

 Depending on build options and provided parameters, W3C-Server will provide different features.
-Chapter **_Parameters_** shall describe different mandatory and optional parameters in more detail.
+Chapter [_Parameters_](#Parameters) shall describe different mandatory and optional parameters in more detail.

 Default configuration shall provide both Web-Socket and REST API connectivity.

 ## Web-Socket specific testing

-This covers only the basic functions like get, set and getmetadata requests.
-You coulkd skip this and take a look at the unit-test to get better idea about the implementation.
+This covers only the basic functions like _get_, _set_ and _getmetadata_ requests.
+You could skip this and take a look at the unit-test to get better idea about the implementation.

 You could also checkout the in-vehicle apps in the [kuksa.apps](https://github.com/eclipse/kuksa.apps) repo which work with the server.